Northeast Greenland National Park: Fauna

 An estimated 5,000 to 15,000 musk oxen, as well as numerous polar bears and walrus, can be found near the coastal regions of the park.
-In 1993, this was estimated to be 40% of the world population of musk ox.
+In 1993, this was estimated to be 40% of the world population of musk oxen.
 Other mammals include Arctic fox, stoat, collared lemming, Arctic hare and a small but important population of Greenland wolf.
 Other marine mammals include ringed seal, bearded seal, harp seal and hooded seal as well as narwhal and beluga whale.

 Species of birds which breed in the park include great northern diver, barnacle goose, pink-footed goose, common eider, king eider, gyrfalcon, snowy owl, sanderling, ptarmigan and raven.